apache/airflow/docs/howto/cli-completion.rst

 Creating a Connection
 ---------------------

-For information on creating connection using CLI, see :ref:`connection/cli`
+For information on creating connection using CLI, see :ref:`cli`

 Exporting DAGs structure to images
 ----------------------------------